+44 (0) 207 252 3900 firstname.lastname@example.org

 The Portrait of Britain is UK’s number one photography exhibition.
 It showcases works of selected photographers on many digital screens all over the country.
 To Severn, everything about it is great.
 That the advertising is everywhere is striking and overwhelming especially when that space has been co-opted for the exhibition of art.
 He believes that documentary photography is a democratic way of letting people connect with what affects them and that the Portrait of Britain is emphasizing its importance.

-The greatest sense of fulfillment from doing portrait photography is seeing projects come together.
+The greatest sense of fulfilment from doing portrait photography is seeing projects come together.
 Moreover, it is such a privilege for your works to be noted and chosen for an award.
 Choosing to pursue a career in the field takes lots of commitment.
 The goal is to strive to tell stories, invoke feelings and play with reality.
 Make use of available resources and follow a line of a documentary that most people can relate to.
 Focus on people’s culture, the changing landscape, and people’s relationships.